Crowdfunding for Business – A Complete Guide

 Crowdfunding preparation implies great marketing know-how.
-Starting from creative materials your going to use, the angle you’re going to present to your backers and benefits to your end-users, everything plays a role in your campaign success.
+Starting from the visual presentation to the communication type you’re going to use to present your idea and benefits for your backers and end-users, everything plays a role in your campaign success.

 3. Mitigate financial risk

-Acquiring loans through banks will need to be paid back with interests, bringing on investors may lead you to sacrifice equity of your business.
-Using reward-based crowdfunding, you’re not putting your business at stake.
+When you get a loan through a bank, you have to pay it back with interest.
+If you engage investors, this may lead to sacrificing the equity of your business.
+On the other hand, using reward-based crowdfunding, you’re not putting your business at stake.
 Quite the opposite, crowdfunding is all about sourcing income through good-willed individuals that like your idea and want you to succeed.